Are you about to build a website for your church and looking for some guidance?

 A Content Map is a spreadsheet that defines where all of the content and functionality of your website will be.
 It defines what will be in the header, footer, and any sidebars, and what will be on each page of the website.
 It also defines the how all of the pages will be organized in the menu.

-Creating a content map provides at least 4 important benefits:
+Creating a content map provides 4 important benefits:

 - Better Theme Selection.
-Defining the homepage content and functionality before you search for or design a theme, helps to define your theme requirements and makes finding/designing a theme easier.
+Defining the homepage content and functionality before you search for or design a theme, helps to clarify your theme requirements and makes finding or designing a theme easier.

 - Better Menu Organization.
-Listing all the pages that will be in a website and organizing them into sub-menus at the beginning, leads to a better organized website in which people are more likely to find what they’re looking for.
+Listing all the pages that will be in a website and organizing them into sub-menus early in the design process, leads to a better organized website in which people are more likely to find what they’re looking for.

 - Faster Development.
 Listing all the content for the website up front will dramatically speed up the content creation phase of the project.
 People can start writing text and taking photos right away.